Report news by calling (205) 932-3300

 Fayette County DHR is looking for families that would be interested in fostering

 children.
-To become a foster parent, you must have
+To become a foster parent,

 criminal background check, meet medical qualifications, complete required training, and your home must meet

 Fayette County Department of Human Resources at 932-1685.